 When you click on the Design tab, several options are available.

-• Properties: Properties are one of the most useful tools of the group; we can give a unique name to our table.
+- Properties: Properties are one of the group’s most useful tools.
+We can give our table a unique name.
 This is in the Table name box.
 We can use it as a reference.
-Re-size it, and the name – of course – will remain the same.
+Resize it, and the name—of course—will remain the same.

 Tools: The following options are available:

-• Summarize with Pivot Table: This creates a pivot table using the Excel data.
+- Summarize with Pivot Table: Using Excel data, this creates a pivot table.

 External Table Data